Aquafina-water-bottle/jp-mining-note/docs/docs/images.md

       {{ img("Primary Definition Picture (above)", "assets/primarydefinitionpicture/above_def.png") }}
       <figcaption>
         <span style="font-style: normal">(雑巾)</span>
-        If there is too little text and the correct {{ RTOs }} are set, the image is automatically positioned below the text.
+        If there is too little text and the [correct options](#changing-automatic-positioning-behavior) are set, the image is automatically positioned above the text.
-        See [this section](#changing-automatic-positioning-behavior) for more info.
       </figcaption>
     </figure>